The Wandering Earth 2: Plot

 Following the successful test runs of the Lunar and Earth Engines, the MMP regains global support and is officially renamed the Wandering Earth Project.
 Liu Peiqiang, a trainee astronaut, marries his colleague Han Duoduo, and they have a son, Liu Qi.
-However, only Peiqiang and Liu Qi manage to secure a spot in the underground cities, and Peiqiang applies for work in the rebuilt space station – the Navigator ISS – hoping to secure another spot for Duoduo, who is stricken by cancer due to the spikes in solar radiation.
+However, only Peiqiang manages to secure a spot in the underground cities.
+He applies for work in the rebuilt space station – the Navigator ISS – hoping to secure spots for Qi and Duoduo, who is stricken by cancer due to the spikes in solar radiation.
 During an interview with the advanced 550W, Peiqiang's family-oriented motivations trigger his outburst, part of a personalized stress test for each candidate.
 The elderly Tu, prompted by Peiqiang's outburst, revisits his daughter's consciousness and attempts to upload it into the 550W supercomputer.
 However, the upload causes the lunar engines to explode, propelling the Moon toward Earth.
 Tu is immediately arrested.

-To deal with the “Lunar Fall crisis”, the UEG plans to implode the Moon using Earth's nuclear arsenal while powering the Earth Engines to propel the Earth away from the Moon debris.
+To deal with the "Lunar Fall crisis", the UEG plans to implode the Moon using Earth's nuclear arsenal while powering the Earth Engines to propel the Earth away from the Moon debris.
 As the control network for the Earth Engines is incomplete, they plan to reboot the Internet root server data centers in Tokyo, Beijing and Dulles for the control network.
-Tu is released to assist his mentor Ma Zhao to restart Beijing’s root server after the latter uses the copy of his daughter's DLP consciousness as leverage.
+Tu is released to assist his mentor Ma Zhao to restart Beijing's root server after the latter uses the copy of his daughter's DLP consciousness as leverage.
 Peiqiang joins the team to transport nuclear weapons to the Moon, crash landing when his team's shuttle collides with another shuttle.
-Shortly after, lunar debris begins hitting Earth and floods Beijing’s data center, drowning Ma Zhao.
-With the deciphering process taking another 716 hours, a team of 300 old astronauts volunteers to manually detonate the nukes.
-Peiqiang narrowly avoids the nuclear detonation as he pilots a capsule back to the Navigator.
+Shortly after, lunar debris begins hitting Earth and floods Beijing's data center, drowning Ma Zhao.
+With the deciphering process taking another 714 hours, a team of 300 old astronauts volunteers to manually detonate the nukes.
+Peiqiang avoids the nuclear detonation as he pilots a capsule back to the Navigator.
 Before drowning, Tu uploads a copy of his recorded consciousness into the 550W network.
 While the UEG initially believes they have failed, Tu's uploaded consciousness reunites with Yaya's digital self and both manage to reboot Beijing's server in time, activating all the Earth Engines.
 Earth begins its course towards Jupiter.
 (Note: As depicted in The Wandering Earth.)

 In a mid-credit scene, the 550W, now calling itself "MOSS," confronts Tu's digital self, now copied into multiple clones, to reveal its role in all major crises.
 It also includes future incidents, hinting at it having gained a non-linear perception of time and a role behind three messages from the future previously received before the crises, potentially as a test.
 Recognizing humanity as a threat, the now through analysis of Yaya sentient supercomputer reveals its intention to annihilate humanity, leaving open a digital preservation under its rule.
 Previously, a flashforward of an elderly Zhou Zhezhi in an uprising against MOSS showed him claiming that human bravery also transcends time.